What is Sexual Harassment under Montana Law?

-Sexual harassment is defined under Montana law as unwelcome conduct that is of a sexual nature, which includes both verbal and physical actions.
-The types of sexual harassment that are most common when done by an employer are sexual advances, the exchange of workplace favoritism for sexual favors, and the creation of a hostile work environment that is overly sexual.
+Sexual harassment is defined by Montana law as unwelcome conduct that is of a sexual nature, which includes both verbal and physical actions.
+The forms of sexual harassment that are most common when done by an employer are sexual advances, the exchange of workplace favoritism for sexual favors, and the creation of a hostile work environment that is overly sexual.

 How does Montana Law Prohibit Sexual Harassment?

-First, employers in Lewistown are often required to implement company policies regarding sexual conduct, which must be posted and visible to employees.
-The policies should at least include: contact information for the reporting of sexual harassment incidents, an outline of procedures to be followed in filing a claim, and the remedies available when a claim successfully proven.
+First, employers in Lewistown are often required to formulate company policies regarding sexual conduct, which must be posted and visible to employees.
+The policies should at least include: contact information for the reporting of sexual harassment incidents, an outline of policies to be followed in filing a claim, and the remedies available when a claim successfully proven.

 How can a Montana attorney help?

-Without expertise in the applicable laws, both investigating and proving a sexual harassment claim can be difficult.
-It's not uncommon for federal investigators to be too busy to handle individual claims.
-With that in mind, you should consider speaking with an attorney in Lewistown, as this might be the best way to ensure that your claim is filed before the deadlines set by the laws of Montana.
+Without expertise in the applicable laws, both investigating and showing a sexual harassment claim can be difficult.
+It's not uncommon for federal investigators to be too overworked to handle individual claims.
+With that in mind, you should consider speaking with an attorney in Lewistown, as this may be the ideal way to ensure that your claim is filed before the deadlines set by the laws of Montana.